jxbha/liquid/README.md

 ## Quick Start

 This is in-progress.
 Currently, Packer and Tofu must be run separately.
-Tofu will run all Ansible code, generating the inventory file and bootstrapping the cluster with one controller and two workers.
-Eventually this will be extensible from Tofu - ansible is already extensible and will configure as many systems as are dynamically generated in the inventory by Tofu.
+Packer creates images using Tofu will run all Ansible code, generating the inventory file and bootstrapping the cluster with one controller and two workers.

-Coming soon.

 ## Tech Stack